 In addition to the lovely homes and neighborhoods of the area, Seminole Heights also provides its residents with great schools like Cleveland Elementary, Edison Elementary, Memorial Middle School, and Hillsborough High School.
 Parks like the Seminole Heights Garden Center offer great spaces for community art festivals and picnics, and this area has the longest stretch of Riverfront parkland in Tampa, making it a great place to buy a home.

 For more information about buying a home in Seminole Heights, Florida, please contact us today.

-Looking for a new construction in Seminole Heights?
+Looking for a newer construction in the up and coming Seminole Heights?
 Here it is!
-This end unit townhouse on a corner lot of a quiet street is conveniently located to shopping and just 3 m...
+This end unit townhouse on a corner lot of a quiet street is conveniently located to s...